A QBist reads Merleau-Ponty: Abstract

 \section{Abstract}

-Following earlier work by Michel Bitbol (Bitbol 2020) and Laura de la Tremblaye (de La Tremblaye 2020) which examines QBism from the perspective of phenomenology, this short paper explores points of contact between QBism and Maurice Merleau-Ponty's essay {\it The intertwining---the chiasm}.
+Following earlier work by Michel Bitbol~\cite{Bitbol2020} and Laura de La Tremblaye~\cite{Tremblaye2020} which examines QBism from the perspective of phenomenology, this short paper explores points of contact between QBism and Maurice Merleau-Ponty's essay {\it The intertwining---the chiasm}.

-In his 1814 book {\it A Philosophical Essay on Probabilities}, Pierre-Simon Laplace wrote the following words: ``An intellect which at a certain moment would know all forces that set nature in motion, and all {positions} of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; [\ldots] the future just like the past would be present before [this intellect's] eyes'' (Laplace 1902, p.~4).
+In his 1814 book {\it A Philosophical Essay on Probabilities}, Pierre-Simon Laplace wrote the following words: ``An intellect which at a certain moment would know all forces that set nature in motion, and all {positions} of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; [\ldots] the future just like the past would be present before [this intellect's] eyes''~\cite[p.~4]{Laplace1902}.

 This quotation summarizes the predominant scientific world view in the 19th century, which is characterized by two main ideas.
 Firstly, nature is governed by physical laws that constrain the ``movements of the greatest bodies of the universe and those of the tiniest atom'', and secondly, it is in principle possible to have an objective view of the universe from the outside, i.e., from a god's eye or third-person standpoint.